-For comparison purposes, it's easiest to put space in terms of some different vehicles.
+For comparison purposes, it's easiest to put luggage space in terms of some different vehicles.
 For instance the large Chevrolet Suburban SUV has 46 cubic feet with all of the seats up, 90 cubic feet with one row down and 137 cubic feet with two rows down.
 A Lexus RX 350 SUV has approximately 40 cubic feet behind the rear seats, while a typical saloon car has about 15 to 20 cubic feet.
+You can see below how these compare to the luggage space available in different aircraft.

 Determining luggage space

 With private jets, as a general rule, as the planes get larger and can fly further, they also have more space for luggage.
 Access to the luggage space depends on the type of plane.
 It might be from within the main cabin, through the outside of the aircraft, or a combination of both.
-If a passenger has personal items they'd like to access during the flight, it just requires a little planning ahead.
+If a passenger has personal items they'd like to access during the flight, it just requires a little planning ahead to keep them in the storage space accesible through the cabin.

 Luggage space can also be affected by the number of passengers on the flight.
 As the range of the aircraft is directly affected by the plane's overall weight, it's important for the pilot to know exactly what the aircraft will be carrying.